TrueNASTrueNAS Nightly Development Documentation

 Using the TrueNAS Installer

-If you are doing a clean install from the SCALE .iso file as part of migrating from a different version of TrueNAS CORE or SCALE, or to recover from a serious issue that requires you to re-install SCALE from the .iso, have your network configuration information ready to use after the installation completes.
-Also have your SCALE system configuration file and data backups handy, so you can recover your system settings and import your data into the recovered SCALE clean-install system.
+If you are doing a clean install from the TrueNAS .iso file as part of migrating from a different TrueNAS version, or to recover from a serious issue that requires you to re-install TrueNAS from the .iso, have your network configuration information ready to use after the installation completes.
+Also have your TrueNAS system configuration file and data backups handy, so you can recover your system settings and import your data into the recovered TrueNAS clean-install system.

 After the system boots into the installer, follow these steps.